 Actuaries deal with complex concepts in multi-disciplinary teams, so it is vital that they can communicate clearly and effectively to a wider audience.
 This module helps students to develop the ability to present fundamental actuarial ideas and concepts clearly to a wide range of different recipients.
 Students will be expected to demonstrate effective communication skills using a variety of different media, including PowerPoint slide presentations, and formal/informal letters and e-mails.
 Exercises are based on real-world commercial situations, and include group exercises.

-Students spend a period doing paid work in an organisation outside the University, usually in an industrial or commercial environment, applying and enhancing the skills and techniques they have developed and studied earlier during their degree programme.
-Employer evaluation, personal and professional reviews and on-line blogs are assessed under MAST7805 (Industrial Placement Experience) which is a co-requisite of this module.
-The assessment of this module draws on the experience gained in MAST7805 and is assessed through a Placement Report and Presentation.
+Students spend a year (minimum 44 weeks) period doing paid work in an organisation outside the University, in an industrial, commercial, public sector, or similar setting, applying and enhancing the skills and techniques they have developed and studied earlier during their degree course.

-Participation in the placement year, and hence in this module, is dependent on students obtaining an appropriate placement, for which support and guidance is provided through the School in the year leading up to the placement.
+Participation in the placement year, and hence in this module, is dependent on students obtaining an appropriate placement, for which support and guidance is provided by the CEMS Employability and Placements Team.
 It is also dependent on satisfactory achievement in their academic studies.

-Students who do not obtain a placement or who fail module MAST5801 (Industrial Placement Experience) will be required to transfer to the appropriate programme without Industrial Placement and any marks obtained on this module will not contribute to their final degree classification.
+Students who do not obtain a placement will be required to transfer to the appropriate course without an Industrial Placement.

-Students spend a period of time doing paid work in an organisation outside the University, usually in an industrial or commercial environment, applying and enhancing the skills and techniques they have developed and studied in the earlier stages of their MSc programme.
+Students spend a year (minimum 44 weeks) doing paid work in an organisation outside the University, in an industrial, commercial, public sector or similar setting, applying and enhancing the skills and techniques they have developed and studied in the earlier stages of their degree course.

-Students who do not obtain a placement will be required to transfer to the appropriate programme without Industrial Placement.
+Students who do not obtain a placement will be required to transfer to the appropriate course without an Industrial Placement.

 The aim of this module is to introduce the key principles of Enterprise Risk Management ("ERM") within an organisation (e.g. insurance companies, banks, pension schemes).
 ERM involves the integration of risk management across an organisation, rather than treating each individual risk which an organisation faces separately.
 Students should gain an understanding of the implementation and application of ERM; as such successful students in MA909 will acquire skills which are applicable to a diverse range of organisations and scenarios.
 A number of syllabus items are highly technical - students will be introduced to a number of concepts such as copulas and GARCH models, whilst developing concepts introduced under CT6, CT8 and CA1.
 As such students intending to study this module should be confident with material studied in the CT6 and CT8 syllabuses.
 Outline syllabus: ERM framework and processes, risk classification, modelling risks and correlations, identifying, measuring and managing risks across an organisation, economic capital, application of quantitative techniques/models such as copulas, extreme value theory, credit risk models, GARCH models.